denisw160/WinGetElectron/README.md

-# WinGetEletron
+# WinGetElectron
-A simple Electron App for WinGet package manager
+A simple Electron App for WinGet package manager.